-Why DBS Checks ?
+WHY DBS CHECKS ?

 A criminal records check check is carried out by the DBS on behalf of an organisation, with the worker’s permission, and is usually carried out as a part of an organisation’s recruitment procedure.
-The DBS is an executive agency of the Home Office and accesses the Children and Vulnerable Adults barred lists and the International, National & Local Police.The checks of teachers were previously known as List 99 checks and Police checks were known as Police.
-These two types of checks are no longer available separately but are now included in DBS checks.
+The DBS is an executive agency of the Home Office and accesses the Children and Vulnerable Adults barred lists and the International, National & Local Police.The checks of teachers (List 99) and Police checks are included in DBS checks.

 An Umbrella Body must insure that the completed application form submitted to them, from the organisation for checking, is correct and that the information contained in original documents and in the final DBS disclosure itself are only seen by the official organisation’s Designated Checker (DC).
 The DC and the organisation are legally bound to securely hold information, not to reveal any information gained by the process or shown on the DBS disclosure.
-The organisation must destroy all information gathered and the DBS disclosure within 6 months of issue.
+The organisation must destroy all information gathered within 6 months of issue.

 A worker does have the right to decline a DBS check being made but in the case of working with children or vulnerable adults it is often a legal requirement for an Enhanced Disclosure check to be made.